ntnhut/leetdocs/docs/source/intro.md

 As you work through the coding challenges in this book, you'll learn new skills, improve your problem-solving abilities, and develop your confidence as a programmer.

 The challenges in this book are picked from leetcode.com.
 I keep the challenges' titles unchanged so you can easily find it there.
 I chose the ones that are not too difficult and do not require much effort and determination to solve.
 Each challenge comes with a detailed solution, explaining the logic behind the solution and how to implement it in C++.
 You can find most of this book's content on my blog [leetsolve.com](https://leetsolve.com).
-This book consists of 50 selected challenges compiled in an easy way of reading - a book.

 ## Leetcode